 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.

+In Brazil the standard voltage is 127 / 220 V and the frequency is 60 Hz.
 Watch out!
 In Brazil more than one voltage is being used (127 / 220 V).
 It can depend on the region, the city or even the hotel which voltage you will come across.
-So please check locally if you can use your appliances!
 You cannot use your appliances if the local voltage exceeds the maximum voltage of your appliances.
 You will need a voltage converter!

 If the local voltage is less than that in your own country, you need a voltage converter as well.
 Some say you can carefully try to use your appliances in Brazil without a converter.
 Most likely they won't be damaged, but may not function optimally.
 If you don't want to take any chances, use a converter.
-You can find voltage converters at Amazon.
 You can also consider a combined power plug adapter/voltage converter.

 If the frequency in Brazil (60 Hz) differs from the one in your country, it is not advised to use your appliances.
 But if there is no voltage difference, you could (at your own risk) try to use the appliance for a short time.
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.